-I had tendencies to be obsessed with numbers and statistics from early childhood.
-That guy, who kept in mind which friend scored how many goals in PE soccer games and then produced cards with their stats for all the kids?
+My name is Jakub Machata.
+The attempts to understand the world through numbers were apparent from my early childhood.
+That boy, who during the PE soccer games made mental notes about who scored and assisted to how many goals?
+Who then produced cards with the stats for all the kids?
 Yeah, that was me.
-So it was fitting—even though it was only a good ol’ dumb luck— that when I was eight years old, I stepped into baseball, only the most stats-happy and data-driven sport in the world.
+So it was fitting—even though it was just simple luck—I stepped into baseball shortly after turning eight: baseball, only the most stats-happy and data-driven sport in the world.

 Even nowadays, baseball, much like football, is viewed as an obscure sport in the Czech Republic.
 Mostly a boring spectacle that’s maybe good for Americans but doesn’t make sense to most Europeans.
 But back in the 90s?
-Forget about it: it was by and large considered a sport for the non-athletic kids, which is amusing because serious baseball players are damn studs.
+Forget about it—baseball was by and large considered a stand-off that gives a shot to the non-athletic kid.
+That is amusing because serious baseball players are damn studs with enough fast-twitch muscle fiber to knock your head off.
 Most spectators didn’t know what they were watching.
 For that matter, some of my teammates happened to be in that category as well.
-Just having bodies to fill the roster with was enough to get some playing time back then.
-But I was ready even before I stepped on the field to feel the grass for the first time; “Jakub learned baseball by playing a videogame” was a running joke in our team.
-Oh yeah, I played the hell out of Hardball II, and I knew many minor rules and details of the game like what’s infield fly or which players were responsible for which cutoffs after an outfield hit.
+For teams, putting enough bodies together to fill the roster with was a challenge in itself.
+All you had to do to get some playing time was show up with tied shoelaces.
+Mentally, I was overprepared, knowing the game’s details before I even got to feel the baseball’s grass for the first time; before I stepped in the batter’s box to learn that my small frame can be my big advantage.
+My strike zone was minuscule and I knew how to work it.
+“Jakub learned baseball by playing a videogame” was a running joke in our team for a long time.
+Oh yeah, I played the hell out of Hardball II.
+That game looks like garbage when viewed through the optics of 2020.
+Yet it helped me learn many minor rules and tactics of the game like what’s infield fly or which players were responsible for which cutoffs after an outfield hit.

-I practiced scoring laboriously by doing the MLB games —if I was lucky to catch them on TV— or, more often, the games I played in Triple Play 2001.
-The picture above is an example of user-controlled Atlanta Braves beating the snot out of AI-Toronto Blue Jays, 23-9.
+I practiced scoring laboriously by doing the MLB games —if I was lucky to catch them on TV— or, more often, the games I played on PC.
+This is the scorecard of my Atlanta Braves beating the snot out of AI-controlled Toronto Blue Jays, 23-9.

 A few years later, my oldest brother told me about this book, The Signal and the Noise by Nate Silver which became my guidance.
 The book is focused on data: what kind of data we have at hand, how we should use it, and how we do use it.
 It was immediately apparent to me that this guy knows his stuff.
-Silver made a good name for himself by predicting baseball’s player’s performance and election results.
+Silver made a good name for himself for predicting election results and as an author of PECOTA, a model predicting baseball’s player’s performance.
 The first chapter I’ve read was regarding undersized, balding second baseman Dustin Pedroia.
 Most traditional scouts evaluated him rather poorly.
 He was drafted in the second round by the Red Sox and became an absolute allstar, winning MVP in his second year as a starter.
 I was hooked instantly.
 At the risk of making this sound too dramatic, I’m gonna go ahead and claim this book is the top-2 on the list of reasons why I turned my life around—the first one is meeting my wife.
-Silver’s book not only rebooted my knack for quantifying things, but it also made me appreciate reading.
+Silver’s knowledge and humor not only rebooted my knack for quantifying things, but they also made me appreciate reading.
 In the three years between 2016 and 2018, I’ve read 205 books.

 We installed e-sport elements into competitions for the archaic game of Doom.
 This was well before e-sports were even a thing.
 Stats were so significant that I received two complaints via email within ten minutes of disconnecting parts of the site so that I could do small updates to our point system formula.
 True story.

-The year is 2014, and I’m deeply in love with the NFL and slightly frustrated with the state of ignorance regarding data in it.
+In 2014, I was knee-deep in NFL.
+Football captivated me, and I was slightly frustrated with the state of ignorance regarding data in it.
 In a way, it was understandable.
-Football is one of the fiercest ways two humans can compete without killing each other.
-Even if the traditional football guys didn’t see what these Harvard and Yale graduates did to baseball, the message to a stereotypical nerd hunched over his laptop was loud and clear: “You don’t belong here, buddy“!
-The irony is FootballGuys™ were rejecting ideas that ultimately made the offenses play much
+Football is one of the fiercest ways humans can compete with one another without killing themselves.
+Analytics would be in a tough position even if the traditional football guys didn’t notice what the wave of Harvard and Yale graduates did to baseball in the past ten years—and believe me, they noticed.
+The message to a stereotypical nerd hunched over his laptop was loud and clear: “You don’t belong here, you weakling“!
+The irony of the whole dispute was that FootballGuys™ were rejecting ideas that ultimately made the offenses play

-more manly aggressively.
-Either way, the contrast when comparing the access to information football and baseball teams had was enormous: MLB had high-level cameras on every stadium, and they let analysts know the pitch speed, along with horizontal and vertical movement; when the bat contacted, they could see the angle and speed with which the ball came off the bat, all of this in real-time.
+more manly more aggressively.
+Either way, the contrast between the access to—and the level of—information between football and baseball teams was enormous.
+MLB had high-level cameras on every stadium.
+That let analysts know the speed, horizontal and vertical movement of the pitch.
+When the bat contacted, they could study the angle and speed with which the ball came off the bat—all of this in real-time.
 And yet, NFL teams were still judged by meaningless volume statistics.
 Enter Football Outsiders and Warren Sharp and his blog.
-These guys got the smarts and published dozens of articles each year.
-All one needed to get smarter about the sport was right there for the taking.
+These guys were smart and didn’t shy away from putting it on display.
+Each year, they invested hundreds of valuable hours and published dozens of articles to make sports fans smarter.
+All one needed to learn was right there for the taking.

-As I was preparing for the 2015 NFL season, which was my first (spoiler alert: it was my last, too) as a paid betting advisor on a Czech betting site KolemDvou, I put together a model and called it Anthony, after the football tout played by Matthew McConaughey in the movie Two For The Money.
-Initially, the idea was Anthony would help me pick games to bet on, but I quickly realized that this wouldn’t fly, as I didn’t have enough time nor data to do sufficient backtests.
-Still, it served me beautifully as a way to comfortably filter stat sheets for each weekly match-up, saving me countless hours of research.
+I was preparing for the 2015 NFL season, which was my first (spoiler alert: it was my last, too) as a paid betting advisor on a Czech betting site KolemDvou.
+I’ve put together my first model.
+I called it Anthony, inspired by the football tout from Two For The Money, played by Matthew McConaughey.
+Initially, the purpose was Anthony to help me pick games to bet on.
+I quickly left this nice idea in the dust where it belonged.
+All the regressive analysis I did showed the harsh reality that numbers alone aren’t gonna be enough to win.
+Certainly not in the sport that combines the most efficient market with the smallest sample size.
+NFL teams play mere sixteen games of the regular season, compared to 82 for NHL and NBA, and whopping 162 for MLB.
+Still, the model served me beautifully as a way to comfortably filter stat sheets for each weekly match-up, saving me countless hours of research.
 On top of that, I probably got to an inevitable conclusion that I honest-to-god suck at betting maybe a year or two earlier than I would without the model.
-Even though my short-lived career as a betting advisor crashed and burned spectacularly, I decided to stick with the model, as well as with its silly name, and after I licked my wounds and counted my losses, it became my standard for rating teams.
+Even though my short-lived career as a betting advisor crashed and burned spectacularly, I decided to stick with the model, as well as with its silly name.
+After I licked my wounds and counted my losses, Anthony became my standard for rating teams.

-When I found Armchair in 2016, my future boss, Dennis Erny, was just putting together a team of charters.
-The idea was, we would all collectively go through every play of every week to mark various details: how many yards the receiver ran after he caught the ball; whether the QB was under pressure; if the receiver dropped the ball.
+The timing was amazing.
+When I found Armchair in the Autumn of 2016, its owner and my soon-to-be boss, Dennis Erny, was in the middle of scouting for people for his new charting team.
+The idea was, we would all collectively go through every play of every week to mark various details that interested clients: a mixture of betting public, fantasy players, and TV talking heads.
+How many yards did the receiver run after he caught the ball?
+Was the QB was under pressure?
+Was the pass incomplete because the receiver dropped the ball, or was the QB inaccurate?
 This would provide the layer of information I felt I’m missing tremendously in Anthony.
-Without thinking twice, I’ve put together a motivational letter of sorts, added a bunch of my old articles, and sent it over via the webspace I mistook for an email form.
-Oh, the horror when I realized my defacto CV ended up in public comments instead—awkward!
-We had a good laugh over that—Dennis surely more than me—and I worked the 2016 season for four hours a week as a volunteer, working the games of Carolina Panthers and Baltimore Ravens.
+Without thinking twice, I’ve typed a short motivational letter, added a bunch of my old articles filled with ugly charts, provided a link to my blog, and sent it over via the email form—only it wasn’t an email form.
+Oh, the horror when I realized my defacto CV ended up in public comments, just sitting there to be judged by anyone applying for the same job I do—awkward!
+We had a good laugh over that—Dennis surely more than me—and I worked the 2016 season for four hours a week as a volunteer, working the Carolina Panthers and Baltimore Ravens games.